Soncino Press: Soncino Books of the Bible

-The Soncino Books of the Bible is a set of Hebrew Bible commentaries, covering the whole Tanakh (Old Testament) in fourteen volumes, published by the Soncino Press.
+The Soncino Books of the Bible is a set of Hebrew Bible commentaries, covering the whole Tanakh in fourteen volumes, published by the Soncino Press.
 The first volume to appear was Psalms in 1945, and the last was Chronicles in 1952.
 The series was edited by Abraham Cohen and the commentary was written by several rabbis including Cohen himself, Eli Cashdan, Harry Freedman and Israel Wolf Slotki (identified as I. W. Slotki) (1884–1973).

 Each volume contains the Hebrew and English texts of the Hebrew Bible in parallel columns, with a running commentary below them.
 The Hebrew text in Psalms was originally that of Christian D. Ginsburg's earlier (1894) edition.
 This led to protests, since Ginsburg had converted to Christianity, so subsequent volumes used a (completely reset) copy of Meir Letteris' second (1866) edition of the Hebrew text.
 Both Hebrew texts are scrupulous versions of the Masoretic Text, so the differences between them are small.
 The English translation is the Jewish Publication Society of America Version of 1917.